polarityio/greynoise/README.md

 URL for Api access to Greynoise

 ### GreyNoise Api Key
 Accounts api key used to access GreyNoise Api.
+If no API Key is entered, we will default to using the GreyNoise Community API to search.

 ### Ignore IPs that have not been seen
 If set to true, IPs that have not been seen by Greynoise will not be displayed in the Polarity Overlay window.